-PROGRAM NOTES SP111 or SP219 may be substituted for SP100.
+1SP111 or SP219 may be substituted for SP100.

-CAREER PATHWAY CERTIFICATE OF COMPLETION: HEALTH CARE CAREER CORE The Medical Assistant: Career Pathway Certificate of Completion: Health Care Career Core was designed based on the 2001 Institute of Medicine report "Crossing the Quality Chasm: A New Health System for the 21st Century" recommended that all health professionals should be educated to deliver patientcentered care as members of an interdisciplinary team, emphasizing evidence-based practice, quality improvement approaches, and informatics.
+CAREER PATHWAY CERTIFICATE OF COMPLETION: HEALTH CARE CAREER CORE

+The Medical Assistant: Career Pathway Certificate of Completion: Health Care Career Core was designed based on the 2001 Institute of Medicine report "Crossing the Quality Chasm: A New Health System for the 21st Century" recommended that all health professionals should be educated to deliver patient-centered care as members of an interdisciplinary team, emphasizing evidence-based practice, quality improvement approaches, and informatics.
 These five core competencies are taught within an interdisciplinary student centered environment.

-PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to:
+Upon successful completion of this program the student will be able to:

-• Provide patient-centered care: Identify, respect, and care about patients' differences, values, preferences, and expressed needs; coordinate care, listen to, clearly inform, communicate with, and educate patients; share decision-making and management; and continuously advocate disease prevention, wellness, and promotion of healthy lifestyles. - Work in interdisciplinary teams: Cooperate, collaborate, communicate, integrate care in teams to ensure that care is continuous and reliable. - Employ evidence-based practice: Integrate best research with clinical expertise and patient values for optimum care, and participate in learning and research activities to the extent feasible. - Apply quality improvement: Identify errors and hazards in care; understand and implement basic safety design principles, such as standardization and simplification; continually understand and measure quality of care in terms of structure, process, and outcomes in relation to patient and community needs; and design and test interventions to change processes of care with the objective of improving quality. - Utilize informatics: Communicate, manage knowledge, mitigate error, and support decision-making using information technology.
-GRADUATION REQUIREMENTS Students must complete a minimum of 14 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a 'C' or better.
-Nine (9) credits must be completed at Southwestern before the Medical Assistant: Career Pathway Certificate of Completion: Health Care Career Core is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+Provide patient-centered care: Identify, respect, and care about patients' differences, values, preferences, and expressed needs; coordinate care, listen to, clearly inform, communicate with, and educate patients; share decision-making and management; and continuously advocate disease prevention, wellness, and promotion of healthy lifestyles.

+- Work in interdisciplinary teams: Cooperate, collaborate, communicate, integrate care in teams to ensure that care is continuous and reliable. - Employ evidence-based practice: Integrate best research with clinical expertise and patient values for optimum care, and participate in learning and research activities to the extent feasible. - Apply quality improvement: Identify errors and hazards in care; understand and implement basic safety design principles, such as standardization and simplification; continually understand and measure quality of care in terms of structure, process, and outcomes in relation to patient and community needs; and design and test interventions to change processes of care with the objective of improving quality. - Utilize informatics: Communicate, manage knowledge, mitigate error, and support decisionmaking using information technology.

+Students must complete a minimum of 12 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses this program must be completed with a 'C' or better.
+Nine (9) credits must be completed at Southwestern before the Medical Assistant: Career Pathway Certificate of Completion: Health Care Career Core is awarded

-14 CREDITS = TOTAL PROGRAM REQUIREMENTS NATURAL SCIENCE ASSOCIATE OF SCIENCE NATURAL SCIENCE EMPHASIS The Associate of Science (AS) degree, with an emphasis in natural science, focuses on biology, chemistry, geology, physics, or mathematics.
+ASSOCIATE OF SCIENCE NATURAL SCIENCE EMPHASIS

+The Associate of Science (AS) degree, with an emphasis in natural science, focuses on biology, chemistry, geology, physics, or mathematics.
 This curriculum offers sufficient flexibility for majors in any of these fields and is especially suited to pre-medical or pre-dental majors.

 This program is not articulated with a specific fouryear institution and should be used as an advising guide.
 You are encouraged to seek out specific transfer opportunities early to better target your AS to meet your transfer needs.
 The degree audit in myLakerLink for this program is based on the requirements of the AS degree located on page 25.

-GRADUATION REQUIREMENTS Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in this program must be completed with a 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the AS degree is awarded.

 Courses that are developmental in nature, designed to prepare students for college transfer courses, are not applicable to this degree.

-Complete the graduation application process one term prior to the term of completion (e.g., spring term araduates must apply during winter term).
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).